rajeevram/swift-xcode-basics/SwiftXCodeBasics.md

-# CodePath/FastTrack iOS Development Program\s\s
-# University of Arizona – Fall 2018
+# CodePath/FastTrack iOS Development Program <br /> University of Arizona – Fall 2018

 ## The Basics of Swift + XCode